 Code or infrastructure changes in modern technology environments are crazy fast, mainly due to functional requirements and the pressures on businesses to match and reach customers tastes.
 These changes are multi-dimensional and bring along configurational changes that may lead to the introduction of security weaknesses.
 These vulnerabilities in code or infrastructure or both could stay for longer if not checked in time.

 Organisations with mature cyber security processes prefer a proactive approach to a reactive approach.
 Security researchers are discovering new vulnerabilities every other week in addition to data breaches and attacks in the news.
 It makes staying on top of the latest threats to your assets before attackers.
-In these cases, vulnerability scanning is performed on a monthly basis or after changes to code or infrastructure.
+In these cases, vulnerability scanning is performed monthly or after changes to code or infrastructure.

 Network Vulnerability Assessments

-By defining risk appetite, security teams can strategically plan vulnerability management program to ensure ongoing efforts are planned in advance based on resources utilisation and relevant efforts.
+By defining risk appetite, cyber security teams can strategically plan vulnerability management program to ensure ongoing efforts are planned based on resources utilisation and relevant efforts.
 For instance, internet-facing systems, internal servers, endpoints all have different risk appetite and importance to the business.
 This input is the deciding factor to confirm which type of vulnerability scans will benefit the scope.

 Analysis of vulnerability scanning results is a significant step in ensuring relevant risk ratings are calculated.
 Treatment of risk is often down to the risk management plan of an organisation.
 Based on the fixes applied, revalidation of fixes is performed to ensure all mitigated vulnerabilities do not offer any risks.